AkhilaKokkonda/DSA_Leetcode_problems/README.md

 **Problem Explanation:**

-**#LongestCommonPrefix**
+**LongestCommonPrefix**

 This Java solution finds the longest common prefix shared by all strings in a given array.
 It starts by assuming the first string as the prefix, then compares it with each remaining string.
 If a string doesn't start with the current prefix, the prefix is shortened one character at a time until it matches or becomes empty.
 This process continues until all strings have been checked.
 The final result is the longest starting substring common to all strings.
-This approach is easy to understand and efficient for solving prefix-related string problems.
+This approach is easy to understand and efficient for solving prefix-related string problems.The time complexity is O(S), with S being the total characters in all strings, as each character is checked at most once.
+Space complexity is O(1).

 **Example:**
 **Input:** ["flower", "flow", "flight"]